UPEV1sion/Enigma/README.md

 > [!IMPORTANT]
 > Many thanks to Arif Hasanic for entrusting me with this project.
 Link to his GitHub Repository: https://github.com/murderbaer/enigma
+>
+> Many thanks to Paul Köster, the designer of the logo shown above

 ## Third-Party Libraries